Customize Categories & Rules

 Open the Category Rules dialog

 In DayReplay, click the tag icon in the toolbar (tooltip: Categories).
 The dialog shows two tables: one for domain rules and one for process rules.
-Each row maps a key — a domain or a process name — to one of the AppCategory values: Development, Communication, Planning, Research, Media, Utilities, or Uncategorized.
+Each row maps a key — a domain or a process name — to a category.
+DayReplay ships with seven built-in categories (Development, Communication, Planning, Research, Media, Utilities, and Uncategorized), and on Pro you can add your own — see the next section.

 Add a domain rule

-Domain rules apply when DayReplay sees the focused tab's URL in a tracked browser (Chrome, Firefox, Edge on Windows; Chrome, Safari, Firefox on macOS).
+Domain rules apply when DayReplay sees the focused tab's URL in a tracked browser (Chrome, Edge, Firefox on Windows; Chrome, Edge, Firefox, Safari on macOS).
 Click the Add domain button under the domain rules table, then type the bare hostname:

 Pick a category from the dropdown and click Save rules.
 The new rule applies on the next session refresh; restarting the app is not required.